MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-create.md

 1. Sign into Microsoft Fabric and the Azure portal.

-1. Navigate to the Azure SQL Server's resource page in the Azure Portal and select the **Properties** menu.
+1. Navigate to the Azure SQL Server's resource page in the Azure portal and select the **Properties** menu.
 Copy the Resource ID for the SQL Server that you would like to connect to from Microsoft Fabric.

 1. Using the steps listed in [Create a managed private-endpoint](#create-a-managed-private-endpoint), create the managed private endpoint from the Fabric Network security settings page.